webplatform/docs/guides/Styling_lists_and_links/index.md

 == Styling Lists ==

-First, we'll go through the basics of styling lists with CSS, and then movie on to look at some more advanced techniques.
+First, we'll go through the basics of styling lists with CSS, and then move on to look at some more advanced techniques.

 === Basic bullets and numbers ===

 The fundamental thing to consider when creating a list style is what form of bullet or numbering you want to use.
 You might also choose to remove the bullets or numbers completely.
 As you learned in the [[guides/html_lists|HTML Lists]] article, there are many options available, set using the
 CSS <code>list-style-type</code> property.